mircealungu/se-course-best-practices/example-documents/README.md

 For the requirements, it is important that you note **why** the requirement should be implemented.
 As the reason will give context to the person implementing it.
 Have a look at the [Hestia](Hestia%20-%20Requirements%20Document%20Iteration%207.pdf) document if you want an example of how to do this using **User Stories**: _as an X I would like to Y so I can Z_.
 This will also make it easier for you to transfer your requirements document into a product backlog tool such as [JIRA](https://www.atlassian.com/software/jira) or the [Github Project Board](https://help.github.com/articles/about-project-boards/) (and vice-versa).

 ## Example structure:
-- **A nice cover.**:
+- **A nice cover**:
-Will make the us happy.
+...will make the us happy.
 Add the project title, the client, the team names, TA name and the document version.
 - **Brief introduction**:
 A high-level introduction that explains the importance and the scope of the project.
 Explanation of the document structure.
 - **Critical Functional Requirements**: